ioerger/transit2/src/pytransit/doc/source/utest_method.rst

 | Adj P Value     | Adjusted p-value controlling for the FDR (Benjamini-Hochberg)   |
 +-----------------+-----------------------------------------------------------------+

-The U statistic is the statistic of U-test reflecting whether insertion counts at TA sites in control samples are higer on average than counts in the experimental samples.
+The U-test statistic is a value reflecting whether insertion counts at TA sites in control samples are higher on average than counts in the experimental samples.

-*Important:* The significant genes are those with Padj<0.05.*
+*Important:* The significant genes (conditionally essential) are those with Padj<0.05.

 The significant genes should be comparable with those from resampling.